 I attended a 4-H workshop where we put out a food plot, and then made turkey calls.
 We played a game about attracting turkeys.
-Sometimes we acted like a female to drawin a tom turkey.

-Sometimes we acted like a lost baby turkey to call in a whole flock.
-I was able to use my turkey call and play the game successfully.
-While I never turkey hunted in person, I wenton-line to research more turkey calls.
+Sometimes we acted like a female to draw in a tom turkey.
+Sometimes we acted like a semale to draw in a tom turkey call and play the game successfully.
+While I never turkey hunted in person, I went on-line to research more turkey calls.
 I hope to turkey hunt someday, and I want to use a box call to hunt fall turkeys.